-In order to calculate PM emissions in detail, it would be necessary to have quantitative data on all the factors noted in annex 1, section A1.2.2.
+In order to calculate PM emissions in detail, it would be necessary to have quantitative data on all the factors noted in annex 1, section A1.2.1.
 In practice, the data available allow the use of only average EFs for each livestock sub-category.

-Further information on emissions is given in annex 1, section A1.2.2.
+Further information on emissions is given in annex 1, sections A1.2.1 and A1.2.2.

 Controls